webix-hub/docs/data/desktop/tooltip.md

 //tooltip for the first column of the first row is "My name is Ann.
 I'm 25."
 ~~~

 - Setting tooltip for datatable **header**.
-Tooltip should be switch on for the whole grid:
+Tooltip should be switched on for the whole grid:

 ~~~js
 webix.ui({